dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 workbook.
 In other words, if you give your workbook to a colleague, the Ribbon

-customizations you made won’t appear on the colleague’s system.
+customizations you made won't appear on the colleague's system.

 Customizing the Ribbon with XML